Counter Terrorism Response Unit: History

 The CTRU was established in July 2009 with support from the HKSAR government.
 In December 2010, the CTRU was deployed on its first operation to protect the East Asian Games with the SDU and VIP Protection Unit.

 In June 2022, the police force publicly unveiled a grey-blue uniform for the CTRU.

 In May 2024, the HKPF announced that the Railway Response Team (RRT) would be absorbed into the CTRU.
 The RRT had been established in 2018.

 Duties

+CTRU operators arrest a suspect during a public event in 2021.

 The jurisdiction of the CTRU covers the whole of HKSAR, except for the Hong Kong International Airport which is under the protection of Airport Security Unit.
 The CTRU executes tasks by the counterterrorism strategies, which is 'Defense, protection, guard, investigation and restoration', of the Police Force and assists the SDU if necessary.

 The CTRU is responsible for the security of government buildings, LOCPG, Diplomatic missions, infrastructures, ports, railways, gathering places (including HKCEC) and any structures with potential terrorist threats.

-The CTRU can be tasked "to handle bomb threats, escort explosives or CBRN materials".
+The unit is tasked "to handle bomb threats, escort explosives or CBRN materials".

-It also tasked with anti-irregular military, counterterrorism and hostage rescue crisis management, executive protection, high-risk tactical law enforcement situations, protecting high-level meeting areas, providing security on locations that are at risk of attack or terrorism, raiding quickly to capture or kill (if necessary) high-value targets, supporting crowd control (if necessary), and tactical special operations.